CircuitSetup/Flux-Capacitor_backup/README.md

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.
 - "flux.mp3".
 The standard flux sound, played continously.
 - "alarm.mp3".
-Played when the alarm sounds (triggered by a Ime Circuits Display via MQTT).
+Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT).

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "travelstart.mp3".
 Played when a time travel starts.